 Believing that notarization makes a document legally binding is another mistake.
 A document’s legality depends on its content and compliance with relevant laws.
 Notarization verifies signatures and identities, not the document’s legality.

 Another misconception is that notaries have the same authority in every state.
 Notary laws vary widely by state; some practices valid in one state could be void in another.
-For instance, electronic notarization is permitted in some states but not others.
+For instance, electronic notarization is permitted in some states but not in others.

 Conclusion